What is clubfoot?

 Clubfoot is a condition that causes the lower leg, ankle and foot to be turned inward and pointed down.
 The deformity occurs during early development of the fetus and is present at birth (congenital).

-Clubfoot affects 1-2 children for every 1000 live births.
-It is twice as common in boys as it is in girls.
+Clubfoot affects 1 to 2 children for every 1000 live births.
+It is twice as common in males as it is in females.
 Clubfoot can run in families.
 The exact cause depends on a number of factors, including genetic, though the responsible gene(s) has not yet been found.

 Other names for idiopathic clubfoot include congenital clubfoot and talipes equinovarus.